NOPD: Separate shootings minutes apart, two dead, one found outside Seventh Ward McDonald’s

-NEW ORLEANS (WGNO) — The New Orleans Police Department is on the scene of two separate shootings in the Seventh Ward and St. Claude area that happened minutes apart with both victims dead Tuesday night.
+NEW ORLEANS (WGNO) — The New Orleans Police Department (NOPD) responded to two separate shootings in the Seventh Ward and St. Claude areas.
+They happened minutes apart, and both victims died Tuesday night.

 He was pronounced dead on the scene.

-Minutes later, officers were called to the St. Claude neighborhood responding to shots fired in the area.
-NOPD arrived to the 3100 block of Saint Claude Avenue just before 8:50 p.m. to find a victim on the scene suffering from a gunshot wound.
+Minutes later, officers were called to the St. Claude neighborhood, responding to a report of shots fired in the area.
+NOPD officers arrived at the scene in the 3100 block of Saint Claude Avenue just before 8:50 p.m. to find a victim suffering from a gunshot wound.

 The victim was taken to the hospital where he died from his injuries.